sw-samuraj/gradle-godep-plugin/README.md

 [![Build Status](https://travis-ci.org/sw-samuraj/gradle-godep-plugin.svg?branch=master)](https://travis-ci.org/sw-samuraj/gradle-godep-plugin)
 [![Gradle Plugins Release](https://img.shields.io/github/release/sw-samuraj/gradle-godep-plugin.svg)](https://plugins.gradle.org/plugin/cz.swsamuraj.godep)

-A simple Gradle wrapper for _go_ and _dep_ commands, allowing to build and test _Golang_ programs and manage their dependencies via _dep_ tool.
+A simple Gradle wrapper for _go_ commands, allowing to build and test _Golang_ programs and manage their dependencies either via _Go modules_, or via _dep_ tool.
 The project directory doesn't have to be in the standard `$GOAPTH` repository, therefore you can locate your project repository anywhere on filesystem.

+For usage of _Go modules_ you have to have installed at least **go1.11**.

+The plugin supports 3 ways how to deal with external dependencies:

+1. _Go modules_
+1. _go_ + _dep_ + optional management of _"proprietary vendors"_
+1. _go_ + manually/externally managed _vendors_

+Plugin expects that _go_ and _dep_ (if used) commands are already installed on given system and that they are available on `$PATH`.

+In case of _dep_ usage:

+* Only Unix systems are supported.
+(Windows support can be added on demand.)
-The plugin can deal with _"proprietary vendors"_ - package imports which are not in public repositories like [GitHub](https://github.com), or [Bitbucket](https://bitbucket.org), but are proprietary, e.g. repositories behind a company firewall etc. (see [Limitations](https://github.com/sw-samuraj/gradle-godep-plugin#limitations))
+* The plugin can deal with _"proprietary vendors"_ - package imports which are not in public repositories like [GitHub](https://github.com), or [Bitbucket](https://bitbucket.org), but are proprietary, e.g. repositories behind a company firewall etc. (see [Limitations](https://github.com/sw-samuraj/gradle-godep-plugin#limitations))

-Plugin expects that _go_ and _dep_ commands are already installed on given system and that they are available on `$PATH`.

-**Currently, only Unix systems are supported.
-Windows support can be added on demand.**

 ## Contents